 Whether male or female, you may also be interested in learning about your direct maternal line, that is, your mother, your mother's mother, your mother's mother's mother, and so on.
 Both men and women inherit mitochondrial DNA, although only women pass it on.
-For this purpose, you should order an mtDNA test, preferably the mtDNA Plus test or the full mitochondrial sequence (FMS) test which can indicate matches in more recent generations.
+The low-priced mtDNA Plust test will give your haplogroup assignment (your branch on the human mtDNA tree) and can be used for low-resolution matches.
+The full mitochondrial sequence (FMS) test is recommended for finding matches within a genealogical timeframe and for a detailed subclade assignment.
 The project accepts mtDNA results from anyone who has an ancestor in his or her direct maternal line with the surnames Cruse, Cruwys, Crewes, Cruise or variants.

 The DNA tests used for genetic genealogy contain no personal information, and the tests are quite different from those used by forensic scientists in criminal investigations and by doctors to identify paternity.
 Furthermore, the test itself cannot identify a unique individual as close male members of the same family (brothers, uncles, cousins) will in all probability have identical results.